-“At The Office Space, we offer an array of meeting rooms that range from professional, intimate, ambient and impressive,” Naomi says.
+“At The Office Space, we offer an array of meeting rooms that range from professional, intimate, ambient, and impressive,” Naomi says.
 “We can accommodate a private room for teleconferencing, through to a 14-person boardroom, or 56 seat theatrette.
 All meeting spaces are available for use by our internal residents, virtual clients and are also available external clients, bookable for the hour through to full days.”

-“Beyond a beautifully appointed space, The Office Space team will ensure that every aspect of meetings or presentations are seamless and professional, from personalised guest welcomes in our reception area to serving refreshments, offering full catering provisions and preparing presentation materials and AV support professionals can focus on their clients and their message,” Naomi continues.
+“Beyond a beautifully appointed space, The Office Space team will ensure that every aspect of meetings or presentations is seamless and professional, from personalized guest welcomes in our reception area to serving refreshments, offering full catering provisions, and preparing presentation materials and AV support professionals can focus on their clients and their message,” Naomi continues.
 “In addition, our receptionists are also able to act as Personal Assistants for our visiting virtual and full-time residents when and as they need.
 Business support can range from diary management to research and administrative tasks.
 Time is charged in 5-minute blocks to keep costs low. ”

 Speaking of costs…

-“Cost is critical to a business in the start up phase and then, as a business progresses, other factors such as value and quality become increasingly important.,” Naomi says.
+“Cost is critical to a business in the start-up phase and then, as a business progresses, other factors such as value and quality become increasingly important.,” Naomi says.
 “Our virtual packages start at $99 + GST per month and our physical spaces are positioned at around $250 + GST per person per week.”

-Those fitouts include key design furniture pieces by Vitra, Eames and Herman Miller, as well as celebrated contemporary artwork, such as pieces by leading Australian artists including Ben Quilty, Del Kathryn Barton and Brett Whiteley.
+Those fit-outs include key design furniture pieces by Vitra, Eames, and Herman Miller, as well as celebrated contemporary artwork, such as pieces by leading Australian artists including Ben Quilty, Del Kathryn Barton, and Brett Whiteley.